Crixstal/FPS-Engine/ReadMe.md

 # **FPS**

-FPS made using the previous engine for the 3D Platformer.
+FPS made using a previous engine for a 3D Platformer.

 **/!\ This engine is not the most optimized one nor the most efficient one.
 It supports only .obj models, .mtl materials and a custom scene format. /!\\**